Knee Pain Overview – Causes, Symptoms And Treatment

 If you are experiencing pain while running, or even walking, you need to go back to the beginning of this article and go over the symptoms, since there are a lot of things that might be causing it.
 Your safest bet would be to seek medical help and get to the root of your problem.

-Relief And Treatment
+Relief And Treatment For The Pain In The Knee

-When confronted with knee pain, you should go with the RICE method, it will relieve pain, reduce swelling and improve the mobility.
+When confronted with this pain, you should go with the RICE method, it will relieve pain, reduce swelling and improve the mobility.
 So what is RICE method?
 RICE method stands for rest, ice, compression and elevation.

 Note that you should not rest for long period of time since it can interfere with your rehabilitation process and make it longer than usual.
 Ice should be applied 15-20 minutes, up to three times a day, and compression and elevation should be conducted in consultation with your doctor.